Theory of optimal transport for Lorentzian cost functions: The results

-Denote with $J^+(p)$ the set of points $q\in M$ such that there exists a causal curve with initial and terminal point $p$ and $q$, respectively. $J^-(p)$ is defined with the roles of $p$ and $q$ exchanged as initial and terminal point. $I^+(p)$ and $I^-(p)$ have the same definition as $J^\pm(p)$ with causal replaced by timelike.
+Denote by $J^+(p)$ the set of points $q\in M$ such that there exists a causal curve with initial point $p$ and terminal point $q$. $J^-(p)$ is the set of points $q\in M$ such that there exists a causal curve with initial point $q$ and terminal point $p$. $I^\pm(p)$ are defined in a similar way where causal curves are replaced by timelike ones.
+For $A\subset M$ set $J^\pm(A) :=\cup_{p\in A} J^\pm (p)$.
 Define the set